 Below, we answer some common questions about photochromic lenses and dive into the different types of lens tints available.

 What are the benefits of photochromic lenses?

-Imagine being able to walk outside in your prescription glasses and having them darken automatically to shield your eyes from the afternoon sun.
+Imagine being able to walk outside in your prescription glasses and having them darken automatically to shield your eyes from the sun.
 Photochromic lenses are an easy and effective way to protect your vision when going from indoors to outdoors.